ejeschke/ginga/doc/index.rst

 data in Python, visualizing 2D pixel data in NumPy_ arrays.
 It can view astronomical data such as contained in files based on the `FITS (Flexible Image Transport System) <https://en.wikipedia.org/wiki/FITS>`_ file format.
-It is written and is maintained by software engineers at the Subaru Telescope, National Astronomical Observatory of Japan.
+It is written and is maintained by software engineers at the National Astronomical Observatory of Japan, the Space Telescope Science Institute, and other contributing entities.

 The Ginga toolkit centers around an image display class which supports zooming and panning, color and intensity mapping, a choice of several